ohler55/oj/README.md

 ### Current Release 2.10.5

  - Restricted dump to not dump NaN nor Infinity but instead raise an exception.

+ - Changed compat mode so that the :bigdecimal_as_decimal option over-rides the to_json method if the option is true.
+The default for mimic_JSON is to leave the option off.

 ### Release 2.10.4